thanhnguyen-aws/verify-rust-std/doc/src/challenges/0017-slice.md

 |align_to_mut|
 |get_disjoint_unchecked_mut|

-The safety of the following functions in (library/core/src/slice/mod.rs):
+Prove that the following safe abstractions (in library/core/src/slice/mod.rs) do not cause undefined behavior:

 | Function |
 |---------|